ekrell/icore_website/news/icore_news_20230227.md

 ## Event: _Gentle Introduction to Machine Learning_, presented by Mahmoud Eldefrawy

-The next two iCORE meetings will feature a 2-part workshop by [Mahmoud Eldefrawy](https://scholar.google.com/citations?user=mOgRZRMAAAAJ&hl=en).
+Upcoming iCORE meetings will feature a 2-part workshop by [Mahmoud Eldefrawy](https://scholar.google.com/citations?user=mOgRZRMAAAAJ&hl=en).

 This 2-part workshop is designed to introduce the main concepts and practices of Machine Learning (ML) to undergraduates or non-computer science majors.
 The goal is to help students get started with their own ML applications.

 - **Session 1 (March 03), Theory:** Introduction to the core mechanisms ML methods and how they can learn from data
-- **Session 2 (March 17), Coding:** How to utilize ML libraries in Python to develop applications
+- **Session 2 (March 31), Coding:** How to utilize ML libraries in Python to develop applications

 **Topics**